macsleep/datalogger/docs/Architecture.md

 The SD card is connected via SPI (Serial Peripheral Interface) to the ESP32.
 It's formated using FAT32 file system.

-## Breadboard Components
+## Breadboard

-I used the following development boards to test the hardware setup:
+I used the following development components to test the hardware setup:

 ![breadboard](images/breadboard.png)